Student in yellow jumper

 1. Read aloud

-Convert text to speech with our read aloud feature, available in both EPUB and PDF content in the Kortext app.
+Convert text to speech with our read aloud feature, available in both EPUB and PDF content.

 Choose between two narrators (Libby or Ryan), with a sliding scale to speed up or slow down the pace of narration, and options to skip forward or skip back.